escofresco/clary/senior-proposal-samir.md

 **How will you demonstrate completion of your objective?**

-## Objective 3: Playback for midi tracks
+## Objective 3: Midi track sequencing
 **Why do you want to meet this objective?
 How will it improve your project?**
-We want to be able to create actual music files which we can play outloud, save, and make changes to.
+We want to be able to create actual music files which we can play outloud, save, and make changes to, so being able to sequence them the way a sheet of music would do

 **How will you demonstrate completion of your objective?**
-Atleast one playable midi file
+Atleast one playable midi file in sequence

 ## Stretch goals (optional):